apache/geode-native/examples/cpp/authinitialize/README.md

-# AuthInitialize Example
+# authinitialize Example
-This example shows how to create and register a custom `AuthIntialize` authentication handler on the client that authenticates against a server that was started with the corresponding authenticator.
+This example shows how to create and register a custom `authintialize` authentication handler on the client that authenticates against a server that was started with the corresponding authenticator.

 ## Prerequisites